mujjasaikumar/Note_taking_application/README.md

 ### Authentication

 Authentication is performed using JSON Web Tokens (JWT) generated upon successful login.
-The token is included in the request headers for authorized access to protected endpoints.
+The token can be included in the request headers for authorized access to protected endpoints.

 ### Endpoints